2020PB/police-brutality/reports/Virginia.md

 ### Police attempt to arrest press | July 25th

 Footage shows police grabbing two members of the press and detaining them.
 They are held up against a wall as an officer begins handcuffing them while the journalists repeat that they are press.
-Officers push protestors away.
+Officers push protesters away.
 The journalists are eventually released.

 One of the journalists states that he was attempting to flush tear gas from his eyes when he was arrested.